Drulac/template-literal/README.md

 	</meal>

 	<sport>
-		${d.doSport ? 'you are in a good way' : 'change it now'}
+		${d.sport ? 'you are in a good way' : 'change it now'}
 	</sport>

 	<dessert>